 Other additions: Add red bell pepper, avocado, black beans, pinto beans, or crumbled tortilla chips for crunch!

 Dressing amount: The salad is lightly to moderately dressed.
-If you like yours saucy and creamy, you could reduce the pasta to 8 ounces instead of 12 ounces.
-(Or simply increase the dressing!)
+If you like yours saucy and creamy, then increase the dressing (or slightly reduce the salad ingredients).

 Make it cheesy: Add vegan cheddar cheese shreds or nutritional yeast.